vmware-labs/wasm-workers-server/README.md

 ```
 ## Language Support

 Wasm Workers Server focuses on simplicity.
-We want you to run handlers (written in different languages) safely in WebAssembly.
+We want you to run workers (written in different languages) safely in WebAssembly.
 For interpreted languages, we add different interpreters:

 | Language | Wasm module | Interpreter |
 | --- | --- | --- |